 The ways in which independence is protected and its limits

 Whilst an independent and impartial judiciary is one of the cornerstones of a democracy, the practical ways in which this is given effect are often treated with suspicion.
 For example, judges are given immunity from prosecution for any acts they carry out in performance of their judicial function.
 They also benefit from immunity from being sued for defamation for the things they say about parties or witnesses in the course of hearing cases.
 These principles have led some people to suggest that Judges are somehow ‘above the law’.

 However, it is not right to say that Judges are above the law.
 Judges are subject to the law in the same way as any other citizen.
-The Lord Chief Justice or Lord Chancellor may refer a judge to the Office for Judicial Complaints in order to establish whether it would be appropriate to remove them from office in circumstances where they have been found to have committed a criminal offence.
+The Lord Chief Justice or Lord Chancellor may refer a judge to the Judicial Complaints Investigations Office in order to establish whether it would be appropriate to remove them from office in circumstances where they have been found to have committed a criminal offence.